‘Bold And The Beautiful’ Preview For Tuesday: Brooke’s Bridal Gown Entrance In Boat For Portofino Challenge

 The Bold and the Beautiful preview for Tuesday, June 9 reveals a spectacular fashion show set in the magnificent Italian town of Portofino.
-Spectra Fashion and Forrester Creations will face-off in a friendly competition where Eric Forrester (John McCook) and Ridge Forrester (then -Ronn Moss) will go head-to-head, per Soaps.
+Spectra Fashion and Forrester Creations will face-off in a friendly competition where Eric Forrester (John McCook) and Ridge Forrester (then -Ronn Moss) will go head-to-head, per SheKnows Soaps.

 B&B is currently airing classic episodes because they ran out of new episodes on April 23.